Wanderus/search_function/Map.md

 https://developers.google.com/maps/documentation/javascript/

-	- Great base maps
+* Great base maps
-	- Styled maps
+* Styled maps
-	- Satellite maps
+* Satellite maps
-	- Directions
+* Directions
-	- Markers
+* Markers

 The GoogleMaps API supports different things you can do.
-FOr example:
+For example:

-	- Create a Map
+* Create a Map
-	- Draw on that map
+* Draw on that map
-	- Display Data
+* Display Data
-	- Services (Distance Matrix)
+* Services (Distance Matrix)
-	- Geocoding: Converting an address into latitude and longitude coordinates
+* Geocoding: Converting an address into latitude and longitude coordinates
-	- Can do reverse-geocoding
+* Can do reverse-geocoding
-	- Libraries
+* Libraries

 <https://developers.google.com/maps/documentation/javascript/examples/>